hn374/Developer-Notes/Java/HeadFirstJava.md

 The keyword super lets you invoke a superclass version of an overridden method from within the subclass.

 ## Chapter 9: Life and Death of an Object

+The heap is an area of memory where objects live.

+The stack is an area of memory where method invocations and local variables live.
+Local variables are known as stack variables because they live on the stack.

+Instance variables are declared inside a class but not inside a method.
+Instance variables live on the heap insde the object they belong to.

+Local variables are declared inside a method, including method parameters.
+They're temporary and live only as long as the method is on the stack.
+All local variables live on the stack, in the frame corresponding to the method where the variables are declared.

+When you call a method, the methods lands on the top of a call stack.
+The method at the top of the stack is always the currently-running method for that stack.

+If the local variable is a reference to an object, only the variable (reference/remote control) goes on the stack.
+The object itself still goes in the heap.

+Knowing the fundamentals of Java stack and heap is crucial if you want to understand variable scope, object creation issues, memory management, threads and exception handling.

+A constructor must have the same name as the class and must not have a return type.

+The key feature of a constructor is that it runs before the object can be assigned to a reference.
+That means you get a chance to step in and do things to get the object ready for use.

+Most people use constructors to initialize the state of an object.
+In other words, to make and assign values to the object's instance variables.

+Overloaded constructors means you have more than one constructor in your class.
+To compile, each constructor must have a different argument list.

+All the constructors in an object's inheritance tree must run when you make a new object.

+The only way to call a super constructor is by calling super().
+The compiler puts in a call to super() if you don't.

+The superclass parts of an object have to be fully formed before the subclass parts can be constructed.

+They keyword this is a reference to the current object.
+You can only say it within a constructor and it must be the first statement in the constructor.

+An object's life depends entirely on the life of references referring to it.

+## Chapter 10: Numbers Matter